 Factors That Determine Personal Injury Settlement Amount

 When it comes to negotiating a personal injury settlement, your attorney will need to consider a wide range of different factors.
 In a personal injury claim, it will be down to your personal injury attorney to calculate your damages in the most accurate manner possible.
 This will give them a figure to work with when it comes to negotiation.

 The damages they will look at will include:

 Your settlement should account for your medical expenses following any injury caused by another party.
 This means that the compensation you are offered should be enough to cover all of your past medical expenses and, if your injuries are going to require further treatment in the future, it should cover the cost of those future medical bills too.

 Loss of Wages

-If you have had to take any time off work or you will need to take time off work in the future, your settlement should include compensation for the loss of wages you have suffered.
-If you have been injured in a way that means you will not be able to return to work, your attorney may look to pursue a lifetime of lost earning potential.
+If you had to take any time off work or you will need to take time off work in the future, your settlement should include compensation for the loss of wages you have suffered.
+If you were injured in a way that means you will not be able to return to work, your attorney may look to pursue a lifetime of lost earning potential.

 Pain and Suffering